5 ways to optimise your Personalisation Strategy for 2022

 At the heart of all of this is investing in genuinely getting to know your customers.
 This will help avoid gimmicky approaches and help set the frequency and relevance of engagement for each individual customer profile.
 This might mean investing in the right technology, or in the right people, to help you deliver on this and to ensure your personalisation strategy is well and truly up to scratch as tech and consumer behavior continue to rapidly evolve.

-Press profile: George Gottl
+Trend Watcher: George Gottl